ASML, STMicro on Cusp of Chip Comeback: EMEA Earnings Week Ahead

 Wednesday: ASML’s (ASML NV) revenue growth might have dwindled to less than 8% in the fourth quarter amid the chip sector slowdown, despite strong Chinese demand ahead of export controls.
 While sales may take a breather this year, they could see a strong recovery in 2025 as key customer TSMC opens its wallet, BI said.
 ASML gets about one-third of its revenue from the Taiwanese semiconductor supplier, data compiled by Bloomberg shows.

 SAP’s (SAP GY) fourth-quarter results will be screened for clues on corporate appetite for cloud migration.
 Watch for a first glimpse into 2024 targets, which should indicate a modest improvement over 2023, BI’s Anurag Rana says.
 SAP should continue to profit from clients looking to reduce costs by moving their software to the cloud this year, keeping its order backlog above 20%.
-Cloud revenue is estimated to jump more than 25% this year to more than €17 billion.
+Cloud revenue is estimated to jump about 24% this year to more than €17 billion.

 Thursday: Nokia’s (NOKIA FH) 2024 forecast will be the most sought-after item in its fourth-quarter report, after the Finnish company flagged that it would miss last year’s targets.
 Sales headwinds have been building as carriers put off spending on 5G technology, so Nokia will have to deliver on “ambitious” cost cuts to keep investors on its side, BI said.